 We all love the "dinner and a movie" date, so after dinner, head over to the base movie theater that offers reduced prices on movies.
 You can find movie schedules and other special events on your installation's website.

 Bowling is another fun date night.
 Bowl for two, double date with friends, or sign up for a tournament.
 Some locations also have arcades and snack bar facilities as well as coaches for instruction.

 Can’t find a night to get away, but you’re both free on a Sunday afternoon?
 Have a golf date.
 Golf courses on base offer open course play, tournaments, driving ranges, pro shops, cart rentals, snack bars and instructors for classes and private lessons.

 Want to plan a vacation or find out about local events like concerts and athletic games (for future date nights)?
 Head over to the Information, Ticket and Tours or ITT office.
 (Depending on the service, it may be called the Leisure Travel Office or Information, Ticket and Recreation.)
 They also provide discounted tickets to parks, museums and vacation hot spots like Disney World.

 Shopping.
-That may not the most exciting and romantic date night, but sometimes shopping without the kids is a treat worthy of dishing out the cash for a babysitter.
+That may not be the most exciting and romantic date night, but sometimes shopping without the kids is a treat worthy of the effort to book a babysitter.
 Go to the commissary (without using one of those rocket-inspired kid carts) and find some deals at the NEX/AAFES/MCX.